-Ethics and Servant Leadership (EASL) Forum is to animate, advance, and support students as they develop the power to serve and lead for the common good.
-Toward that end, the Forum aims to deepen the competence and confidence of students by providing a coherent experiential education program that cultivates a sense of shared community among the participants through group and individual exercises, provides training that equips students with skills for effective group engagement, develops ethical attentiveness and moral imagination, nurtures individual needs for growth, and promotes a safe space for open dialogue and risk-taking.
+The Ethics and Servant Leadership (EASL) Forum animates, advances, and supports students as they develop the power to serve and lead for the common good.
+Toward that end, the Forum deepens the competence and confidence of students by providing a coherent experiential education program that cultivates a sense of shared community among the participants through group and individual exercises, provides training that equips students with skills for effective group engagement, develops ethical attentiveness and moral imagination, nurtures individual needs for growth, and promotes a safe space for open dialogue and risk-taking.

 For more information on the Ethics and Servant Leadership Program at Emory University, contact Edward Queen or Carlton Mackey.
 The EASL Program is generously funded by an endowment from Mr. William B. Turner in memory of his father, D. Abbott Turner.